-Just because you haven’t used nicotine within the last few days doesn’t mean you won’t test positive for its by-product, cotinine.
+Just because you haven’t used nicotine within the last few days doesn’t mean you won’t test positive for cotinine.

-Nicotine and its metabolites are routinely tested for during life insurance underwriting.
+Nicotine and its metabolites are routinely tested for when you:

 At-home nicotine test kits are readily available.
-A quick search online will provide a number of purchasing options.
+A quick search online will provide you with a number of purchasing options.

-Most at-home kits test urine.
-You can find kits that test blood, saliva or hair.
+Most at-home kits test urine, but you can also find kits that test blood, saliva, and hair.

-While not necessarily as accurate as a test via a medical professional, it’s possible to gain an overall picture of whether or not it is present in your system.
+While not necessarily as accurate as a test via a medical professional, at-home kits can give you an overall picture of whether or not nicotine is in your system.